Foodie Weekend in Nashville, TN

 Behind a plain doorway in a blank wall marked with a single sign lies the culinary oasis that is Bastion.
 As you enter, the Big Bar appears to be the entirety of the place, but the lucky ones are then whisked behind curtains to the small bar & 24 seat restaurant accessible by reservation only.

 The menu at Bastion constantly changes, offering diners 15 options to create a 5 course dinner.
 You can choose 1 dish per course, or try all 15 amongst your party.
-It shouldn’t be any surprise that Chris and I got one of everything on the menu.
+It shouldn’t be any surprise that I got one of everything on the menu.
 You can also choose to add a wine pairing at an additional cost.

 Along with the incredible food, you are treated to conversation with the talented chefs, and get to watch as they create all of the dishes throughout the meal.

-At the recommendation to the chef’s at Bastion, we hopped in an Uber and headed over to Attaboy Speakeasy.
+At the recommendation to the chef’s at Bastion, I hopped in an Uber and headed over to Attaboy Speakeasy.
 In true speakeasy fashion, you knock on the door and hang out hoping to be let in.
 They were into social distancing before social distancing was a thing, only letting a small number of patrons into the bar at a given time.

 There isn’t a menu at Attaboy.
 These bartenders are quite talented.
 Simply tell them the type of drink that you are in the mood for, your favorite spirit, or ask to be surprised.
 Regardless, you will not be disappointed in the handcrafted cocktail that is brought to your seat.